Welcome / Bienvenue

 Eating and Drinking in Paris, A Menu Reader and Restaurant Guide, by Andy Herbach and Michael Dillon.

-Favorite Bistros of Paris, by Robert & Michele Seass.
+Favorite Bistros of Paris, by Robert & Michele Seass

 The Authentic Bistros of Paris, by Francois Thomazeau & Sylvain Ageorges.